neurodevs/.github/profile/README.md

 # Welcome to Neurodevs 🧠🤖👋🏻

 Welcome to Neurodevs, where I, as a solo developer, create portable, open-source tools for neuroinformatics.
-I hope to empower researchers, clinicians, and individuals to analyze and understand complex neuroinformatics data.
+I aim to empower researchers, clinicians, and individuals to gather and analyze complex data to better understand the human nervous system.
 Much of the current work revolves around implementing real-time biosignal processing.

 ## About